 Ferments, Family and a Legacy of Cabbage

-At 21, Blaise caught the fermentation bug and founded Gaga’s, aiming to make live ferments a staple in Australia.
-He and his wife Annie run the business together, alongside close family, producing some of the country’s favourite fermented foods.
+At 21, Blaise caught the fermentation bug and founded Gaga’s with a simple mission: to make real, living ferments a staple in Australian homes.
+Today, he and his wife Annie run the business together with close family, handcrafting some of the country’s favourite fermented foods.

 We refuse to use plastic packaging